Forearms feel lactate burn sanding Red Recursion.

-Jackie Robinson, Rocky Marciano, Jack
+Jackie Robinson, Yogi Berra, Rocky Marciano,

-Johnson, Jesse Owens, and
+Jack Johnson, Jack Dempsey, Jesse Owens, and

-about it, and
+about it, and came back

 The teachers didn’t

-like it.
+like that.
 They thought kids

-read ‘real literature’, not just sports, and be
+just sports, and be serious about it.
+For

 read.
-She also knew the kids
+She also knew those kids were

 She didn’t care what

-though she did caution
+though she did sometimes caution me

 about whether I was ‘ready’

 to read something.
 I usually

 as an athletic event